 - Be clear and concise.
 The more simple and direct you can be with your pitch, the better.
 Make sure to let us know about all of the relevant information (the typical who, what, where, when, why and how), but try to distill it into a single paragraph or two.

 - Leave us hanging!
 Above all, your pitch should leave us dying to know more.
 Something in your pitch should stop us in our tracks and make us wonder, “How come we didn’t know about that?” and “How can we get this in the magazine?!”
-I know, I know: Not all topics are heart-stoppingly fascinating or exciting.
+We know: Not all topics are breathtakingly fascinating or exciting.
 But we’re in the business of telling stories, so the more intriguing and/or attention-grabbing, the better.
+Send your pitch here.